CDCgov/phdi-google-cloud/docs/implementation-guide.md

 ![fork-repo-2](./images/fork-repo-2.png)

 ### Step 4: Clone the Forked Repository
 Clone the forked version of the phdi-google-cloud repository by running `git clone https://github.com/<MY-GITHUB-ORGANIZATION>/phdi-google-cloud.git`.
-If you do not have `git` installed please follow [this guide](https://github.com/git-guides/install-git) to install it.

 ### Step 5: Run the Quick Start Script
 In this step we will work through GCP's [Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation) to grant your phdi-google-cloud repo access to deploy the pipelines to your organization's GCP environment.
 We have provided a script to automate most of this process that we recommend you use.
 However, if you prefer to work through it manually you may follow [this guide](https://github.com/google-github-actions/auth#setup).